-B-3.
-Owyhee County Historical Museum (17085 Basey Street, Murphy, ID) offers some pioneer exhibits and a good selection of books and trail guides.
+Murphy, ID) offers some pioneer exhibits and a good selection of books and trail guides.
 Ask for the Idaho Oregon-California Trails Association brochure on the Utter Disaster and a related attack that occurred near Huntington, Oregon.
-Open Tues.-Sat.
-10 a.m.-4 p.m.
-Closed between Christmas and New Year's Day.
+Open to the public.

-Directions: From the Utter site, return to ID-78 and continue west to Murphy.
-On entering town, watch for the Utter monument located in front of the Owyhee County Courthouse.
+Directions: From the Utter site, return to ID-78.
+Go west to Murphy.
+On entering town, look for the Utter monument in front of the Owyhee County Courthouse.
 Turn southwest (left) on Hailey Street, then southeast (left) at the next intersection, onto Basey Street.
 The museum is on the right.

 B-4.
 Givens Hot Springs (Givens Hot Springs, ID) were a minor landmark along the South Alternate of the Oregon Trail.
-Some emigrants reported that the water was hot enough to cook eggs.
-Today it is part of a commercially operated hot-spring pool, campground, and park complex.
+Some emigrants reported the water was hot enough to cook eggs.
+Today, it is part of a commercial hot-spring pool, campground, and park complex.
 A state historical sign about the springs is located along the highway.
 Directions: From Murphy, continue west on ID-78 for 18 miles.
 The historical marker is on the left.

-Continue west on ID-78 and watch for white trail markers on the right about 5.5 miles from Givens Hot Springs.
+After your visit, to continue on the Oregon Trail, head west on ID-78 and watch for white trail markers on the right about 5.5 miles from Givens Hot Springs.
 Where ID-78 ends at Marsing, you have two choices:

 To return to the main route of the Oregon trail and conclude your tour at Fort Boise, turn west (left) on ID-55 and continue about a mile to the intersection of ID-55 with U.S.-95.
 Go straight (west) on U.S. 95 and drive to Parma.
 Turn southwest (right) on U.S.-20/26 to the Fort Boise Replica site.
 Continue with entry A-34 above and conclude your tour at the site of Old Fort Boise Trading Post.

 OR,

 To stay on the route of the South Alternate, turn west (left) on Main Street/ID-55 and continue about 9 miles to Homedale.
 Turn left onto Main Street, at the south edge of town.
 Drive 0.7 mile and turn west (left) on Idaho Avenue/ID-19.
 Continue to the Oregon state line, where ID-19 becomes OR-201.

-The auto tour of the South Alternate route to its junction with the main Oregon Trail at Nyssa, Oregon, continues in the Auto Tour Route Interpretive Guide Across Oregon and Washington.
+The auto tour of the South Alternate route continues until its junction with the main Oregon Trail at Nyssa.
+From the Oregon state line, use the Auto Tour Route Interpretive Guide Across Oregon and Washington to follow the route.